jjkkkllkjnnnn/HIGNet/README.md

 ## 📊 Dataset

-The dataset used in this study is available in the `data/` directory.
+The dataset used in this study is available in the `Data-1、Data-2`.